 Bohr effect in healthy people

 The Bohr effect is a normal process in healthy people since healthy people have normal breathing at rest and normal arterial CO2 levels.
 How does the Bohr effect work?
-As we know, oxygen is transported in blood by hemoglobin cells.
+As we know, oxygen is transported in the blood by hemoglobin in red blood cells (called "erythrocytes").
 How do these red blood cells know where to release more oxygen and where less?
 Or why do they unload more oxygen at all?
 Why is O2 released in tissues?
-The hemoglobin cells sense higher concentrations of CO2 in tissues and release oxygen in such places.
+The red blood cells sense higher concentrations of CO2 in tissues and release oxygen in such places.

 Bohr effect summary.
 More oxygen is released in those tissues that have higher absolute and/or relative CO2 values.
 Note that this is true for healthy people who have normal breathing pattern.